 Much like the temperatures outside, small business job growth seems to be cooling down.
-According to the latest ADP Small Business Employment Report, small businesses added a modest 21,000 jobs in March, according to the latest ADP Small Business Employment Report.
-This is down from the 62,000 jobs added in April and marks the slowest month of job growth in 2018 so far, with small businesses adding 68,000 jobs in February and 58,000 jobs in January.
+According to the latest ADP Small Business Employment Report, small businesses added a modest 21,000 jobs in May, according to the latest ADP Small Business Employment Report.
+This is down from the 62,000 jobs added in April and marks the slowest month of job growth for small businesses so far this year, when small businesses added only 29,000 jobs.
 The ADP’s small business employment report looks at job growth specific to businesses with 49 or fewer employees.

 A Closer Look at the Numbers